Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model/README.md

 **STEP 6: Validate Model:** After training the model, we carried out cross-validation using k-fold cross validation technique to assess model performance and generalization.

-**STEP 7: Optimize Model:** We performed Hyperparameter Tuning on Linear Regression and Random Forest Regressor models using GridSearchCV to reach the best models.
+**STEP 7: Optimize Model with Hyperparameter Tuning:** We performed Hyperparameter Tuning on Linear Regression and Random Forest Regressor models using GridSearchCV to reach the best models.

+**STEP 8: Evaluate Model:**

+**STEP 9: Make Predictions:**

 [<b>Back to Table of Contents</b>](#table-of-contents)